 The contribution limit remained unchanged from 2010 to 2011.
 Here are the current contribution limits:

-If you are 50 years or older at the end of the calendar year, your plan may allow you to make “catch-up” contributions in addition to your normal contributions (unfortunately, not all employers are required to do this and only some plans allow catch-up contributions).
+If you are 50 years or older at the end of the calendar year, your plan may allow you to make “catch-up” contributions in addition to your normal contributions.
+Unfortunately, not all employers are required to do this, and only some plans allow catch-up contributions.
 Here are the current 401(k) catch-up contributions limits:

 With an Individual 401(k) plan, you can contribute the Employee portion out of your salary, and in addition, your company can contribute up to 25% of your W2 wages up to the Maximum Employer Contribution below.

 |Year||Maximum Employee Contribution||Maximum Employer Contribution||Maximum Combined Contributions|